Nana, Bangkok

-Nana (นานา, /th/) is an intersection and neighbourhood at the beginning of Sukhumvit Road (Highway 3) in Khlong Toei Subdistrict, Khlong Toei District and Khlong Toei Nuea Subdistrict, Watthana District, downtown Bangkok.
+Nana (นานา, /th/) is an intersection and neighbourhood at the beginning of Sukhumvit Road (Highway 3) in Khlong Toei Subdistrict, Khlong Toei District and Khlong Toei Nuea Subdistrict, Watthana District, downtown Bangkok in Thailand.
+Soi Nana, off the Sukhumvit Road, also has the Nana Hotel and the Nana Plaza entertainment complex, later of which is famous for its nightlife as a red-light district.